dnp3/opendnp3-guide/docs/api/architecture.md

 DNP3Manager manager(1, ConsoleLogger::Create());
 ```

-If you're familiar with using ASIO in other contexts, than it should be no surprise that the DNP3Manager owns an _asio::io_context_.
+If you're familiar with using ASIO in other contexts, than it should be no surprise that the DNP3Manager owns an `asio::io_context`.
-It also has a thread pool for calling _asio::io_context::run()_, but this is an internal detail that most opendnp3 programmers do
+It also has a thread pool for calling `asio::io_context::run()`, however, this is an internal detail that most opendnp3 programmers do
 not need to know to use the stack.

 How many threads you allocate to your thread pool can be a subtle matter.
 On simple systems like a small outstation that only